tomnitschke/gristruc/README.md

 So, at some point larger Grist projects would really benefit from a central code library.
 Unfortunately, Grist doesn't yet provide an elegant way of creating one, but with a bit of hackery, it can be done.
 Essentially, we'll be setting up a separate table that's just full of useful, universally reusable Python code.
 Once in place, your formulas can utilise it as a central library and stop re-inventing the wheel every single time.

 ## Great!
 So how do I use this?
 In your Grist document, create a new table.
 Give it a name like "Lib" or "Code" or something that both makes sense and is fast to type!
 It might be a good idea to name it in ALL-CAPS to make it stick out against regular tables in your project.
+Unsurprisingly, I named mine "RUC".

 In this table, create just one record and make sure all columns are formula columns.
 This is where you paste the code from this repo.
+Go to the 'code' folder and pick whatever you like, pasting the contents into an appropriately named formula column.
+For example, you might create a formula column called 'Relation', then paste the contents of ```code/relation.py``` into it.

+You may then use the methods contained in 'relation.py' by referring to your column.
+For example, to invoke the 'get_referring_columns' method - and supposing your table is named 'RUC', like mine - you can do this: ```RUC.lookupOne().Relation.get_referring_columns(...arguments go here...)```

+## Why does this work?
 The trick is to have a formula column spit out something that can be _called_ rather than an actual value.
 This allows the column to be referenced by Grist's usual means, and called as if it were a normal Python function.
 To illustrate, here's an example formula column, let's call it "QuestionBot", as part of a table named "CODE":
 ```python
 def solve_meaning_of_life(question):
    return f"You asked '{question}' - to which the answer is, as always it must be, 42."